IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 Set the project build type to: Release

+You can use what ever platform you want here, I have tried them all on Windows 7 and they work just fine: x86, x64 or AnyCpu

+Note however that x64 will not work on a Windows 7 machine that is x86!

 Right click on the SampleMapsApp.WPF project and select build.

 ## Generate an installer for Windows 7 or Windows 10